Murmur/ScopedEntityManager/README.md

 Get or create named instance owned by given ownerID.<br/>
 @ownerId  owner id which usually is threadID 1...n, this may be -n..-1 custom id but
           then application must close those non-automanaged instances. <br/>
-@dbName   PersistenceUnit name in persistence.xml file, always NULL current implentation uses first PU name<br/>
+@dbName   PersistenceUnit name in persistence.xml file, always NULL current implementation uses first PU name<br/>
 @emName   instance name to be get or created on first call, NULL always creates new instance<br/>
 @map      JPA entity manager constructor options or NULL<br/>